GavinHuttley/tib/source/python/functions.rst

 Exercises
 =========

 #.
-What comparison (relational) operators can you use to confirm my statements regarding same value and different instance?

-#.
 For the built-in ``len``, is it a function or a method?
 Demonstrate its usage.

 #.
 Join the ``data`` variable from above with the new line character.